msxuc/EASIER/README.md

 ### Run examples

-Solving shallow water equations in a square box with EASIER:
+Simulating water waves in a square tub by solving shallow water equations with EASIER:
 ```shell
 # create folder to store simulation results
 mkdir res